 by Intern Minister McKinley Sims.
 So … Easter.
 The most important holiday in the Christian church year, usually corresponding to the Jewish festival week of Pesach/Passover, celebrates the story of Jesus of Nazareth’s miraculous resurrection three days after a horrific public execution.
 The words of the Christian Scriptures illustrate how a group of women went to the tomb of Joseph of Arimathea to care for the body of their dead rabbi, only to find that the tomb was empty and the body was gone.
 Later, Jesus’ disciples claimed to have seen a resurrected Jesus, walking and talking, even eating food!
 If that’s not transformation, I don’t know what is.
 So […]

-Tue., May 9, 7:30-9 p.m., Prog.
+Wed., Jul.
+12, 7-8:30 p.m., Prog.
 Bldg.
 Contact Jenna Kelly-Jones.
-For anyone interested in work relating to UUCF’s role in the Sanctuary DMV network of congregations.
+For anyone interested in work relating to UUCF’s role in supporting our immigrant neighbors in danger of deportation or detention through the Sanctuary DMV network of congregations.